eliasbenussi/eliasbenussi.github.io/_posts/2020-04-27-monitor-internet-speed.markdown

 ### Prerequisites

 I assume below you know how to install packages and deal with python installations.
-If not feel free to follow the opinionated steps below.
+If that's not the case feel free to follow the opinionated steps below.
 I won't go into details as it's beyond the scope of this post, I will just help you hack your way to victory for now.

 First, install `brew` following the instructions at: <https://brew.sh/>